compgenomics2019/Team2-FunctionalAnnotation/Annotation format annocement.md

 - May leave multiple lines by different programs

+- The start site and end site record the original contig position information, if programs applied protein positions, transfer to nucleotide positions.

+- Leave the score column as blank if applied multiple databases.

 - **GFF Type I** :Annotate resutls from a single program with **one line**.
 Different results from different database are annotated in the final column.

-- **GFF Type II**: Leave multiple line for each gene but for clustered sequence, because we couldn't know exact each positions are, so just fill with '.' .

-- The start site and end site record the original contig position information, if programs applied protein positions, transfer to nucleotide positions.

-- Leave the score column as blank if applied multiple databases.

-- Define the final column with
+-- Define the final column with

   ```shell
   ID=<Define this after merging>;Target=<Node name>;Each_program_name=Each_match;..;..;
   ```

+- **GFF Type II**: Leave multiple line for each gene but for clustered sequence, because we couldn't know exact each positions are, so just fill with '.' .

 ###### For ncRNA and CRISPR (direct from contigs)